Input & Output

 Task Parameters

-# Using defaults (equivalent to #opt(method=lbfgs))
+# Optimization using defaults (equivalent to #opt(method=lbfgs))

 #opt